Society of Scribes & Illuminators

 The Society of Scribes & Illuminators is an organisation dedicated to the promotion and development of the arts of calligraphy and illumination.
+It organises exhibitions and lectures on subjects related to its fields of interest.

-The SSI was founded in the United Kingdom in 1921 by former students of leading calligrapher Edward Johnston and has an international reputation in its field.
-The SSI organises exhibitions and lectures on subjects related to its fields of interest.
+The SSI was founded in the United Kingdom in 1921 by former students of leading calligrapher Edward Johnston.
+It initially had 50 members; in 1925, three quarters of the members were women.
 Membership is opened to professionals in the field as well as interested amateurs.

+The Society held its first exhibition in 1922 at the Brook Street Art Gallery, and a display of members' work was included in the British Empire Exhibition in 1924.

 Members who have reached a particularly high standard of work may be elected as Fellows of the Society, and are entitled (provided their subscription has not lapsed) to use the post-nominal FSSI.